Daeshin MC Co., Ltd. Unveils Its Clean Solutions Creating Pleasant Indoor Environments From Industrial Sites To Public Facilities

-(MENAFN- GlobeNewsWire - Nasdaq) SEOUL, KOREA, Nov.
-21, 2024 (GLOBE NEWSWIRE) -- Daeshin MC Co., Ltd., a South Korean environmental solutions specialist, manufactures, is proud to unveil its clean solutions.
+Seoul, Korea – November 22, 2024 – (SeaPRwire ) – Daeshin MC Co., Ltd., a South Korean environmental solutions specialist, manufactures, is proud to unveil its clean solutions.
 The company supplies and exports globally a diverse range of environmental solution products.
 With 30 years of expertise, the company offers modular suction mats like 'Solecheck' that prevent indoor infiltration of fine dust and pollutants in industrial sites, public spaces, and facilities.
 Additionally, Daeshin MC provides the 'Shoe Sole Cleaner' (wet type) for cleaning shoe soles, the automatic trolley wheel cleaning system 'Caster Cleaner' to maintain cleanliness at work sites, and the 'DS-Oil Separator,' which automatically separates and discharges vegetable and animal-based oil to prevent pipeline blockages and water pollution.

 Photos of Collected Dust After Installing Modular Suction Mats at Entrance Floors